|Shamrock > English > NetMail > Manual [ Client | Deutsch ]||After installing the program find this manual in the start menu|

 A = The sender of a mail will be anonymous (only applicable if P is used at the same time).
 Otherwise his address will be displayed at the end of the text.

 If you write a NetMail username behind the flags, separated by a comma, only this person is allowed to send list mails, and mails to the list address will be rerouted to him.
+This will also work if a To alias pointing to this username is the sender.

 |Sample of a list server file NEWS.TXT